DigitalFabricationStudio/Project_0.2/valtteri.wikstrom/Project/frame-source/README.md

 ## Step-by-step installation instructions for the software and drivers
 ###for following components:
 * Raspberry pi (model B 256MB)
-* Ricoh R5U870 webcam (ID: 0x1810), but it should work for any webcam running on raspberry pi and recognized as /etc/video0 -device, some adjustmensts for resolution should be made
+* Ricoh R5U870 webcam (ID: 0x1810), but it should work for any webcam running on raspberry pi.
 * MCP3008 ADC (for the distance sensors analog values)
 * Mini WLAN adapter Realtek RTL8188CUS (but any raspberry pi compatible WLAN adapter is ok)
 * Second computer (running Processing, ssh)